platanus/elastic-rails/README.md

   .average(:price)
   .each { |keys, price| puts "#{keys[:year]}/#{keys[:category]} => #{price}" }

+# Get average and maximum bike price for bikes newer than 2014
+BikeIndex
+  .must(year: { gte: 2014 })
+  .compose do |c|
+    c.average(:price)
+    c.maximum(:price)
+  end

 # Search bikes ids that have shimano parts:
 BikeIndex.must(parts: { brand: 'shimano' }).ids
 ```

+## Missing features

+The following are some features that we plan to implement in the future:

+* Highlighting support
+* Suggesters support
+* Geo fields and queries support
+* Custom analizers support
+* More queries types support (multi-match, common-terms, wildcard, fuzzy, etc)

 ## Contributing